Anytime-valid, Bayes-assisted, Prediction-Powered Inference: Experiments

 \subsection{Real data}

-We evaluate our method on three mean estimation tasks, using the \textsc{flights}, \textsc{forest}, and \textsc{galaxies} datasets, which are described in the supplementary material.
-Each dataset provides label/prediction pairs $\{(Y_i, f(X_i))\}_{i=1}^{N+n}$, which we randomly split into a set of size $n$, which is used to simulate a labelled data stream, and an unlabelled set of size $N$. \Cref{fig:real_data} compares classical and PPI\texttt{++} \AsympCS procedures on these datasets in terms of average interval volume and cumulative miscoverage rate as $n$ varies.
-PPI methods consistently yield smaller regions, while maintaining reliable coverage.
-Moreover, Bayes-assisted approaches further improve efficiency for moderate labelled sample sizes.
+We evaluate our method on several real-world datasets, which are described in \cref{supp:datasets}.
+While each dataset is, in principle, static (providing label/prediction pairs $\{(Y_i, f(X_i))\}_{i=1}^{N+n_1}$), we simulate an online setting akin to \cref{sec:synthetic_data} by randomly splitting the data into a labelled set of size $n_1$, which serves as a labelled data stream, and an unlabelled set of size $N$.